Heterogeneous Graph Neural Network on Semantic Tree

 \section{Introduction}

 Graph neural networks (GNNs) have been widely explored in a variety of domains from social networks to molecular properties~\cite{PinnerSage2020, Park2019, sun2022does}, where graphs are usually modeled as homogeneous graphs.
 However, real-world graphs are often heterogeneous in nature~\cite{OGB, HGB}.
-For example, as shown in \cref{fig:email_graph}(a), a heterogeneous email graph can involve multiple types of nodes, including Domain, Sender, Recipient, Message and IP Address, and the relations among them.
+For example, as shown in \cref{fig:email_graph}(a), a heterogeneous email graph can include multiple types of nodes - Domain, Sender, Recipient, Message, and IP Address - and the relations among them.
 Moreover, multiple relations can exist between two entities in complex heterogeneous graphs.
 For example, a \emph{Sender} node can be a P1 sender and/or P2 sender of a \emph{Message}, where the P1 sender denotes the entity that actually sent the message while an email application displays the P2 sender as the ``From'' address.
-If Bob sends an email on behalf of Alice, the email appears to come from Alice and Alice is the P2 sender while Bob is the P1 sender in this scenario.
+For example, if Bob sends an email on behalf of Alice, the email appears to originate from Alice, making Alice the P2 sender and Bob the P1 sender.
 As a result, there are two relations between Sender and Message in \cref{fig:email_graph}(a), \textit{p1\_sends} and \textit{p2\_sends}.